FlavioAro/android-kotlin-flutter-module/README.md

-# Integrating a `Flutter Module` into a native `Kotlin android app`
+# Integrating a `Flutter Module` into a native `Android app`

 ### Getting Started
-to start the project access the KotlinApp project in Android Studio and do a 'sync'
+to start the project access the AndroidApp project in Android Studio and do a 'sync'
 ```sh
 File > Sync Project with Gradle Files
 ```